shepherd-s/YAD/README.md

 ### USAGE

-The software consist of of 3 main parts, the fcm (flight control module) kernel
+The software consist of 3 main parts, the fcm (flight control module) kernel
 module, the user space program (yad) and the android apk.

 You have to make a Wi-Fi access point in the ip 192.168.0.1 on your SBC and insert